dwblair/Riffle-Getting-Started/README.md

 ## Hardware prep

-- Insert a microSD card and a coin cell into the Riffle.
+- Insert a microSD card and a CR1220 coin cell into the appropriate slots on the Riffle.

 - Insert a lithium ion battery into the 'Lith/USB' JST connector (JST connector labels are on the back side of the board).